STEM

 Yale Undergraduate Aerospace Association Outreach Events

-The Yale Undergraduate Aerospace Association (YUAA) is Yale’s largest engineering club, and they build rockets, birdlike planes, satellites, and cool robots/rovers.
-Through their outreach, YUAA usually build small-scale versions of these items, such as small rockets, model airplanes, or model rovers.
-They then also explain the basic science governing these projects and how they work.
+The Yale Undergraduate Aerospace Association (YUAA) is Yale’s largest engineering club.
+Its members build rockets, birdlike planes, satellites, and robots/rovers.
+Through their outreach, YUAA works with Yale Pathways high school students to build small-scale versions of these objects, explaining the basic science governing them.